language acquisition, morphology, morphosyntax, language variation

 She earned her BA in Linguistics from the University of Maryland College Park, and her PhD in Developmental Psychology from the University of Illinois Urbana-Champaign.
 She also conducted postdoctoral research in the Department of Spanish, Italian and Portuguese at Penn State.

-Blanchette, F. & Lukyanenko, C. (in press).
+Blanchette, F. & Lukyanenko, C. (2019).
 Unacceptable grammar?
 An eye-tracking study of English Negative Concord.
-Language and Cognition.
+Language and Cognition. [link]

 Lukyanenko, C. & Miller, K. (2018).
 Children's and adults' processing of variable agreement patterns: Agreement neutralization in English.
 Proceedings of the 42nd Annual Boston University Conference on Language Development.
 Somerville, MA: Cascadilla Press. [link]